ImageMagick/ImageMagick/PerlMagick/README.txt

     (often -R or -rpath) corresponding to the equivalent library search path option so that the library can be located at run-time.

-    To create and install the dymamically-loaded version of PerlMagick (the preferred way), execute
+    To create and install the dynamically-loaded version of PerlMagick (the preferred way), execute

         perl Makefile.PL